phaustin/quantecon-example/book/docs/writing_good_code.md

 -   the meaning is much clearer throughout
 -   to alter the time series length, you only need to change one value

-### Don\'t Repeat Yourself
+### Don't Repeat Yourself

 The other mortal sin in the code snippet above is repetition.

 Blocks of logic (such as the loop to generate time series) are repeated with only minor changes.

-This violates a fundamental tenet of programming: Don\'t repeat yourself (DRY).
+This violates a fundamental tenet of programming: Don't repeat yourself (DRY).

 -   Also called DIE (duplication is evil).